 From 2006 through 2008, the compression industry in the U.S. experienced a period of significant strength.
 Our average annual horsepower utilization rates ranged from 94% to 97% during these years, and our average revenue per revenue generating horsepower per month increased from \$14.18 in 2006 to \$16.24 in 2008.
 During 2009 and the first half of 2010, the industry experienced pricing pressure as a result of reduced commodity prices and energy activity, an excess supply of gas compression equipment in the industry and the rationalization of compression equipment by producers, processors, gatherers and transporters of natural gas that has included replacing outsourced compression services with customer-owned equipment and downsizing compression units.
 Average monthly revenue per revenue generating horsepower declined to \$16.05 in 2009 and \$14.70 in 2010, although our utilization rates remained high at 93%.
-Pricing for the compression industry in the U.S. began to stabilize in mid-2010 and improved slightly during the second half of 2010 and in the first quarter of 2011.
+Pricing for the compression industry in the U.S. began to stabilize in mid-2010 and improved slightly during the second half of 2010 and in the first half of 2011 and remained stable in the third quarter of 2011.

 We anticipate that our average monthly revenue per revenue generating horsepower will continue to decline slightly, as market rates in 2009 and early 2010 were lower than market rates prior to 2009, and as older contracts at higher rates expire, a larger percentage of our contracts are at the lower rates prevalent since 2009.
 During 2009 and early 2010, we elected to sign shorter term contracts wherever practical to limit our long-term exposure to the lower rates prevalent at the time.
-Rates improved in the second half of 2010 and we expect that continued improved pricing will ultimately improve our average monthly revenue per revenue generating horsepower as contracts that we entered into in 2009 and early 2010 expire and we enter into new contracts at higher rates.
-However, we intend to grow the number of large-horsepower units in our fleet.
+Rates improved in the second half of 2010 and remained relatively stable through the first nine months of 2011.
+However, we expect to experience pricing pressure in 2012 across the horsepower ranges of our fleet (other than our largest horsepower units).
+Over the long term, we expect that continued improved pricing will ultimately improve our average monthly revenue per revenue generating horsepower as contracts that we entered into in 2009 and early 2010 expire and we enter into new contracts at higher rates.
+We intend to grow the number of large-horsepower units in our fleet.
 While large-horsepower units in general allow us to generate higher gross operating margins than lower-horsepower units, they also generate lower average monthly revenue per revenue generating horsepower.